Relative to a DUI trial is a question: There is never a second chance to make a first impression, right?

-If you answered "yes," then you can begin to understand the importance of opening and closing arguments in DUI trials.
+If you answered "yes," then you can begin to understand the importance of opening and closing arguments of a DUI trial.

 The opening statement is the first chance a DUI lawyer has to explain the defense's theory of the case.

-Studies show that by the time the evidence is closed, most jurors have already made up their minds.
+Studies show that by the time the evidence completely presented, most jurors have already made up their minds.
 In order to help guide their minds to where you want them, your lawyer will set the stage early.
 The goals of opening statements from a DUI defense lawyer's perspective are, at a minimum:

 - Establish rapport with the jury